 In a religion, those who ask questions about dogma and aren't ready to swallow them whole get excommunicated or run out of the religion.
 And that's what happened to me today.
 I got run out of a group for having a different opinion.
 Not for being harsh or critical, but just for thinking and offering a different opinion of what dowsing is and how to best approach change.
 That opinion was unwelcome because it contradicted dogma.

 People are quite touchy about dogma.
-They get angry if you ask them to prove the Immaculate Conception or virgin birth are real.
+They get angry if you ask them to prove that the Immaculate Conception or virgin birth are real.
 You aren't allowed to ask about that, and you certainly aren't allowed to have a differing opinion.
 If you do, you don't belong in our religion.
 Take your questions and opinions and leave!